gustavobremo/DLmorphometric-unmixing3D/README.md

 <div align="justify">

-The [Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.git) repository was used to clone the pix2pix framekwork.

-The framework can be run on Linux or Mac OS using Python 3 and either a CPU or an NVIDIA GPU with CUDA CuDNN.
+The [Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.git) repository was used for the trainings.
+This framework can be run on Linux or Mac OS using Python 3 and either a CPU or an NVIDIA GPU with CUDA CuDNN.
 To train a model, the pix2pix includes several parameter settings that can be changed for training.
 The first set of parameters is listed in [base_options.py](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/options/base_options.py) and the second set in [train_options.py](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/options/train_options.py).

+###Training example
 To load the generated data created with the **DataGenerator.py**, a path to the generated dataset folder comprising the training and testing set must be specified for the pix2pix -—dataroot option.

 </div>